Samsung Galaxy S23 Ultra: Launch Date, Specs And Twitter Reactions

 Answer: The Samsung Galaxy S23 Ultra is being launched on 1 February 2023.

-Answer: The Samsung Galaxy S23 Ultra price is expected to be at MYR 6225.
+Answer: The Samsung Galaxy S23 Ultra price is expected to be at SGD 1950.